Student-360/DynamicFlashcardsApp/README.md

 ## Lab 1

 ### App Description
-- Flashcard that presents the user with a trivia question and when interacted with (clicked) is flipped and presents the answer to said question to the user.
+- Flashcard that presents the user with a trivia question and when interacted with (clicked) is flipped and presents the answer of said question to the user.

 ### App Walk-though
 ![Alt Text](https://media.giphy.com/media/TlCIFYGqO6RU2TALQG/giphy.gif)